Things You Must Know: 200G vs. 400G Ethernet in Data Centers

 Network switch speed is always driven by server uplink speed.
 No matter in the past or at present, one-to-four structure is often used to connect switches and servers to increase the port density of switches.
 And this structure is likely to be adopted in the future as well.
 Then, how to choose between the 200G Ethernet and 400G Ethernet mainly depends on the server we use.

-According to Crehan research and forecast, the momentum of 100G servers will surpass that of 50G servers in 2020.
+According to Crehan research and forecast, the momentum of 100G servers surpassed that of 50G servers since 2020.
 That means, most network operators are likely to use 100G server connection rather than 50G.
-And 100G servers may become the mainstream according to the trends during 2020-2023.
+And 100G servers would become the mainstream according to the trends during 2020-2023.
 In other words, one could skip 200G and choose 400G directly with 100G server deployed.

 There are two main factors that push 400G Ethernet more popular than 200G Ethernet in the optical transceiver market.
 One is the module supply, another is the cost.

 According to shipment data of the top 8 suppliers gathered by Omdia, the 400G transceiver market is more prosperous than that of 200G.
 There are more options for users in 400G deployment.
-Although the top 8 suppliers all provide 200G and 400G transceivers, 200G transceivers only offer 100m SR4 and 2km FR4 while 400G transceivers could offer more options like SR8, SR4.2, DR4, FR4 and ZR.
-In addition, 400G products and solutions are more matured and perfect than 200G because of its earlier release.
+Although the top 8 suppliers all provide 200G and 400G transceivers, 200G transceivers only offer 100m SR4 and 2km FR4 while 400G transceivers could offer more options like SR8 100m, DR4 500m, FR4 2km, LR4 10km, and ER8 40km, etc. In addition, 400G products, such as 400G DAC and 400G DAC breakout cables and solutions are maturer and more perfect than 200G because of their earlier release.

 |Supplier Support||Finisar||Innolight||FIT||Lumentum||Accelink||Source Photonics||AOI||Hisense|